 Engineering and technology-driven insights for decarbonisation and climate resilience in infrastructure.

-The Climate Technology (C-Tech) research project at the EDHEC Climate Institute is dedicated to developing knowledge on technology-driven solutions that enable infrastructure assets to decarbonise and strengthen resilience against climate risks.
+The Climate-Tech research project at the EDHEC Climate Institute is dedicated to developing knowledge on technology-driven solutions that enable infrastructure assets to decarbonise and strengthen resilience against climate risks.

-Infrastructure sits at the center of the climate challenge—both as a major contributor to global emissions and as an asset class highly vulnerable to climate change.
+Infrastructure sits at the centre of the climate challenge—both as a major contributor to global emissions and as an asset class that is highly vulnerable to climate change.
 As the world transitions to a low-carbon economy, infrastructure companies face two major risks:

 Understanding and mitigating these risks is no longer optional—it is essential to preserve asset value, ensure operational resilience, and meet regulatory and market expectations.

-At the core of C-Tech is infraTech 2050, the world’s largest database of decarbonization and resilience measures for infrastructure.
+At the core of Climate-Tech is infraTech 2050, the world’s largest database of decarbonisation and resilience measures for infrastructure.
 This database systematically evaluates strategies for 101 infrastructure subclasses, offering:

-In addition to the infraTech 2050 database, C-Tech produces scientifically reviewed research papers for eight infrastructure superclasses, along with real-world case studies demonstrating the practical application of its insights.
+In addition to the infraTech 2050 database, Climate-Tech produces scientifically reviewed research papers for eight infrastructure superclasses, along with real-world case studies demonstrating the practical application of its insights.

 infraTech 2050 is a continuously evolving resource, designed to stay relevant and robust in addressing infrastructure-related climate risks.
 A dedicated Review Board, comprising experts from academia, the private sector, construction standards, sovereign wealth funds, public pension funds, consulting, and regulatory bodies, regularly assesses and refines the project’s outputs to ensure the highest scientific and industry standards.

-Dr. Nishtha Manocha is the Project Leader for the C-Tech project, specializing in assessing transition and physical risks across multiple sectors, including energy, transport, shipping, water management, data centers, and real estate.
+Dr. Nishtha Manocha is the Project Leader for the Climate-Tech project, specialising in assessing transition and physical risks across multiple sectors, including energy, transport, shipping, water management, data centres, and real estate.
 With over a decade of experience in sustainability, her expertise spans engineering consultancy, sustainable finance, risk management, ESG reporting, and academic research.
 She holds a PhD in Civil and Environmental Engineering from the National University of Singapore.

 Conor Hubert is a Sustainability Research Engineer at the EDHEC Climate Institute, researching carbon emissions and physical climate risks faced by infrastructure assets.
 His background is in infrastructure design and, more recently, sustainability consulting within the built environment sector, focusing on whole life carbon.
 Conor has particular experience working in the transportation and water sectors and city- and district-scale infrastructure system master planning, both locally and internationally.